futurewei-cloud/alcor-int/tools/aca-deployment/README.md

 The deployment node should be able to access (via ssh and scp) to those compute nodes without password.

 ## 1. Prepare Compute Nodes File
-Create a new file or Modify `compute_node_ips.txt`.
+Create a new file or modify `compute_node_ips.txt`.
 List IP address of each compute node on management network in the file.

-## 2. Run the depolyment script
+## 2. Run the deployment script
 Run `update-compute-nodes.sh` on the deployment host.
 The script will copy `aca_update.sh` to each compute node and run them parallel.

 ```